You don’t need to worry about losing your job if you claim compensation

 Work injury claims and the law

-It would also be against the law for your employer to treat you any differently because you'd made a claim.
+For a similar reason, it would also be illegal for your employer to treat you any differently from other employees because of your claim.

 When you contact us, we choose from our experienced network of solicitors across the UK, to find a solicitor who is both a specialist in your type of case and is also as local to you as possible.

 Part of your solicitor’s commitment to you is to make sure they advise you if you’ve been unfairly dismissed and to consider this as part of your compensation negotiations.